Benedictine Sisters and Brothers of Ray Of Hope Church

 true that many so-called "Christians" will not welcome us these

-days becuase of their pre-conceived ideas about our sexual orientations.
+days because of their pre-conceived ideas about our sexual orientations.

-and poor presentations of heterosexuality - very unlike true and healthy
+narrow-minded and poor presentations of heterosexuality - very unlike true

 In Christ, our response to this is: Though we may not be welcome in many